gberger7/learning-journal/lj-day-4.md

 Today I learned how to have three random images appear side-by-side and when clicked, three more pop up.
 At the end of of 25 clicks, you cannot click anymore.
 Overall, this lab was pretty difficult like all the labs.
 I was really stuck on actually getting the random images to pop up different each time the window is clicked.
 I eventually figured it out, but took quite some time.
 Hello

+Day 14

+Today I had to make three random pictures to appear and every time they are clicked.
+What I learned was how to tally the votes as well as make sure the images don't duplicate and reappear the next click.